Which? Travel trusted travel advice

 Finally, seat comfort is not just about the seat pitch.
 In our annual airlines survey, no short-haul airlines stood out for seat comfort – but some were better than others.
 For long-haul, the best airlines – Emirates, Etihad and Singapore – got four stars for seat comfort, while the worst airlines – such as British Airways – got two stars.

-On long-haul, a few airlines have a 32-inch seat pitch – Emirates, Qantas, Singapore and Tui.
+On long-haul, Etihad has seat pitches of 31 - 33 inches, though a 31-inch pitch is more commonly found.
+A few airlines have a 32-inch seat pitch – Emirates, Qantas, Singapore and Tui.
 However, Tui's all-Boeing fleet for long-haul flights have a width that is 17 inches – rather than the 18 inches that's standard on Airbus.

 Using the table: Seat pitch: The distance between two seat rows – an indicator of legroom.
 Seat width: The distance between the armrests of a single seat.
-Data from AeroLOPA collected in April 2025, is for the majority of planes operated by airline.
+Data from AeroLOPA checked in September 2025, is for the majority of planes operated by airline and excludes ad-hoc larger seats, such as in an emergency exit row.
+Figures rounded to nearest whole number.

 Don’t assume that a higher fare will always get you more space in economy.
 There's very little difference between the seat pitch on budget flights and that on more expensive carriers.